HatchGameEngine/HatchGameEngine/docs/main/manual/scripting/arrays.md

 INFO: ["First we ", "Game", ", then we ", "Engine", ".
 Let's ", "Hatch", "!"]
 ```

-As a counterpart, `Erase` removes any value specified in the index argument, shifting all the values after index to the left.
+As a counterpart, `Erase` removes any value specified in the index argument, shifting all the values after the index to the left.

 ```java